Self-Employed Farmer Stream

 - Temporary Foreign Workers working and residing in a province other than Alberta

-- International students studying in Canada and doing co-op work placements or internships as part of their study program
+- International students studying in Canada, including students doing co-op work placements or internships as part of their study program